ibm-cloud-docs/openshift/openshift-ai-addon-overview.md

 Depending on the approval policy you specify when you first install the add-on, you might need to review and approve the update plan before the update can be applied.
 If you specify the `Manual` approval policy, then you must manually approve most update plans.
 If you specify the `Automatic` approval policy, then you do not need to review any updates.
 In the case of minor or patch updates, only certain parts of the update might need to be reviewed.
 Additionally, the type of update determines how the update is applied.
 Major updates require you to run a command, but minor and patch updates are applied automatically (after you manually approve the plan, if required).
 For more detailed explanation, see [Updating the IBM-managed OpenShift AI operator](/docs/openshift?topic=openshift-ai-addon-manage#ai-addon-update).

 Version rollbacks are not supported.
 You cannot undo an update to the OpenShift AI operator.
-Take this into consideration and make sure you choose your update strategy carefully, especially if you choose the `Automatic` approval policy.
+Take this into consideration and make sure that you choose your update strategy carefully, especially if you choose the `Automatic` approval policy.
 {: important}

 ### Updating operators not managed by IBM